 The other factor is that if you are really busy with traveling and the day-to-day demands of running the business, you often don’t have the headspace to really get clear on whether how you are living your life is working for you.
 You may have a nagging feeling that things could be better or different but may not have fully acknowledged it to yourself or know what exactly to do about it.
 For most people it’s easier to stay busy, to distract or ’numb’ yourself with work than to ask yourself the tough questions.

-It’s also really hard to talk to anyone about this.
-How many people can you have an honest conversation about the fact that despite achieving all you ever wanted, you’re actually not that happy?
+It can also be quite hard to talk to anyone about this.
+How many people can you have an honest conversation about the fact that, despite achieving all you ever wanted, you’re actually not that happy?

 Asking the tough questions

 If you know that being the CEO isn’t really making you that happy or you might just have a niggling suspicion that this might be the case, the key thing is to pause and to step out of your day-to-day environment to get the headspace required to go within, ask yourself some tough questions and get clarity.